 Philosophy Of The China Wine Competition

 The China Wine Competition recognizes and rewards high-quality wines that have been developed with the end consumer in mind.
 Wines are judged on more than just winemaking technique, or the specific attributes of a wine (flavor, aroma, balance).
-Instead, the China Wine Competition takes a much wider view of what makes a truly great wine.
-The very essence of a great wine in today’s world is that it should be marketable, consumer-driven and enjoyable to drink.
+Instead, the China Wine Competition takes a much wider view of what makes truly great wine.
+The very essence of great wine in today’s world is that it should be marketable, consumer-driven and enjoyable to drink.

 Meet our judges